-The valuation basis applies equally to both FRS 101 and Solvency II.
+The valuation basis applies for both IFRS and solvency purposes.

 D.1.5 Receivables (trade, not insurance)

 Other receivables are non-interest bearing and are stated at their amortised cost, less appropriate allowances for estimated irrecoverable amounts.
 This approximates to fair value due to the short-term nature of the balances.